High pH powder cleaning chemical for RO membrane cleaning. Effectively penetrates biofilms, oils and greases.

 Store in cool, dry and well ventilated area.
 Keep containers closed.
 Wash contaminated clothes before re-use.
 Wash thoroughly after handling.
 For more information, see the Safety Data Sheet provided with this product.

-The cleaning solution should be prepared using potable water that is free of residual chlorine or other oxidizing agents.
-The solution should consist of 9-18 lbs of AWC C-226 for every 100 gallons of water (1–2 % by wt. solution), depending on severity of fouling.
+The cleaning solution should be prepared using RO permeate or softened water that is free of residual chlorine or other oxidizing agents.
+The solution should consist of 17 lbs of AWC C-226 for every 100 gallons of water (2 % by wt. solution), depending on severity of fouling.
 The cleaning solution is then circulated throughout the system without exceeding pressures, temperatures and flow rates recommended by the membrane manufacturer.
-Cleaning efficacy can be further improved by heating the cleaning solution and alternately circulating the solution for 60 minutes and then soaking the membranes for 60 minutes.
+Cleaning efficacy can be further improved by heating the cleaning solution and alternately circulating the solution for 60 minutes and then soaking the membranes for 60 minutes and then soaking the membranes for 30- 60 minutes for a total cleaning time of 4-6 hours.
 This should be repeated as many times as necessary.
-AWC C-226 should be added as necessary to the cleaning solution to maintain the pH range of 11.5–12.5 throughout the entire cleaning process.
+AWC C-226 should be added as necessary to the cleaning solution to maintain the pH range of 12- 12.5 throughout the entire cleaning process.
 Depending on severity of fouling, your AWC representative will recommend optimal cleaning times.